ethronsoft/stor/README.md

   Note:

-    All dependencies are already provided (for convenience and for self-contained testing) in the dependencies/ folder for the respective platforms.
+  - All dependencies are already provided (for convenience and for self-contained testing) in the dependencies/ folder for the respective platforms.
     Building scripts called during CMake-builds automatically take care of building the respective 64-bit libraries for you.
 You are free to manage the dependencies the way you like, just make sure you modify the CmakeLists.txt accordingly.

-    Boost UUID dependencies, extracted with the bcp utility (http://www.boost.org/doc/libs/1_64_0/tools/bcp/doc/html/index.html) are also included.
+  - Boost UUID dependencies, extracted with the bcp utility (http://www.boost.org/doc/libs/1_64_0/tools/bcp/doc/html/index.html) are also included.
 If you already have Boost headers on the PATH g++ looks into for headers, then you may remove it from the dependencies/build.py and remove boost_uuid_ROOT_DIR from CmakeLists.txt.

+  - When building with STOR_CRYPTO on **Windows**, building OpenSSL is the major source of problems, as the build files depend on various subsystems.
+    Perl is a dependency, so make sure it's on the PATH (this should be the case by default if using MSYS or https://git-for-windows.github.io/).
+    Build commands also make use of Unix tools, so having UnxUtils on the path if using Cmd.exe is also required.
+With this, following the Installation instructions should be enough.
+    If you still experience failures, build OpenSSL directly from the source:

+        ./store/core/dependencies/mingw/openssl/source

+    The build commands we use are:

+        perl Configure mingw64 no-shared no-asm
+        mingw32-make.exe build_libs

+    to obtain static libraries libssl.a and libcrypto.a.
+Copy these libraries in:

+        ./store/core/dependencies/mingw/openssl/bin

+    and copy the include headers generated in source in

+        ./store/core/dependencies/mingw/openssl/include

+    You can add this file to make the build system believe everything is ready for use:

+        ./store/core/dependencies/mingw/openssl/.built

-    Tip: When linking libstor.a to your own executable, you may want to take note of the dependencies linked with the `stor_test` target for each platform and replicate the linking them in your own executable.
+  Tip: When linking libstor.a to your own executable, you may want to take note of the dependencies linked with the `stor_test` target
+    for each platform and replicate the linking for your own executable.

 Install: